contest-framework/server/documentation/run.md

 # Running the Tertestrial server

 Start Tertestrial by running `tertestrial` in a terminal.
+Configure your IDE and start sending Tertestrial commands.

 If you run tertestrial in the background via `tertestrial &`, you can see all Tertestrial output and your terminal remains interactive: you can keep running